SpiRITlab/SparkFHE-Addon/scripts/cluster/yarn_cluster_setup/README.md

 * On all the nodes follow [instructions](https://github.com/SpiRITlab/SparkFHE-Examples/wiki) to setup SparkFHE distribution.
 Make sure you have gone through all the steps and the mySparkSubmitLocal.bash script runs correctly.

 # SSH into Master Node
-SSH into address for master node and navigate to the address /yarn_spark_cluster_setup
+SSH into address for master node and navigate to the address specified below
 ```
 ssh -p 22 username@id.region.cloudlab.us
 cd /spark-3.0.0-SNAPSHOT-bin-SparkFHE/SparkFHE-Addon/scripts/cluster/yarn_cluster_setup